Reviewing IDW Media (IDW) & Its Competitors

-IDW Media (NYSE: IDW) is one of 29 public companies in the “Advertising” industry, but how does it weigh in compared to its peers?
-We will compare IDW Media to related companies based on the strength of its analyst recommendations, earnings, dividends, institutional ownership, profitability, valuation and risk.
+IDW Media (NYSE: IDW) is one of 29 public companies in the “Advertising” industry, but how does it compare to its rivals?
+We will compare IDW Media to related companies based on the strength of its earnings, institutional ownership, analyst recommendations, profitability, risk, dividends and valuation.

+This table compares IDW Media and its rivals’ net margins, return on equity and return on assets.

+2.0% of IDW Media shares are held by institutional investors.
+Comparatively, 46.5% of shares of all “Advertising” companies are held by institutional investors.
+16.1% of shares of all “Advertising” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a summary of recent ratings and price targets for IDW Media and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for IDW Media and its rivals, as provided by MarketBeat.

 |Sell Ratings